-Trident Technical College is mandated by state law to verify a student’s residency before the student can be granted in-state status and tuition.
-The initial residency classification is determined at the time of admissions based on SC law and Commission on Higher Education regulations at www.che.sc.gov.
+The initial residency classification is determined at the time of admission based on S.C. law and Commission on Higher Education regulations at www.che.sc.gov.

 There is a difference in tuition and fees for residents of South Carolina and also for residents of Berkeley, Charleston and Dorchester counties and nonresidents of these areas.